pem-gini/tiny_gestures/README.md

 run `chmod +x step2__start_training.sh` in the terminal.

 run `./step2__start_training.sh` to run the script to train.

+After execute the `step2__start_training.sh` script, you will get another two txt files under the root path of tiny_gestures: `images_train.txt` and `images_val.txt`.
+They are designed to capture the image samples' path.

 If you want to stop the training process(training process for this dataset at least should run for  6000 steps, it is terminated by hand not automatically).